conormcafee/conormcafee.github.io/_posts/journal/2015-09-21-new-site-launch.markdown

 ## Case Studies

 Along with blogging and experiments, it is important for any designer &amp; front-end developer to document work that they have done for other people.
-There are only certain projects which I can talk about on a public forum due to them being done for an employer.
+There are only certain projects which I can talk about on a public forum, alot of the work I have completed has been done whilst employed by a company - and therefore is the companies work rather than mine.

+I look forward to sharing more with you all soon.

 [Gulp.js]: http://gulpjs.com
 [Sass]: http://sass-lang.com